gwdistsys18/dist-sys-practice/README.md

 #### [QwikLab: Intro to S3](https://awseducate.qwiklabs.com/focuses/30?parent=catalog)
 Time: 1 hr

-- Amazon S3 is a cloud computing web service offered by Amazon Web Services.
+ Amazon S3 is a cloud computing web service offered by Amazon Web Services.
 Amazon S3 provides object storage through web services interfaces.
+1. Running your first container
+	Firstly, log into a docker sandbox environment.
+Type: "docker container run hello-world" to run the fist container.
+Container is different to VM in that A container is an application abstraction;

+2. Docker Image
+	The pull command fetches the alpine image from the Docker registry and saves it in our system.

 1. Create a Bucket

 	Every object in Amazon S3 is stored in a bucket

   2. Upload an Object to the Bucket